hsiehken/Oxwu4Pi/README.md

 # What is this for
-A minimal OXWU Docker image ready to run on Raspberry Pi with 64-bit CPU & 64-bit operating system (e.g., Pi 4 with Ubuntu).
+A minimal OXWU Docker image ready to run on Raspberry Pi with 64-bit CPU & 64-bit operating system (e.g., Pi 4 with Ubuntu) under **headless mode** (i.e., without display, keyboard & mouse).

 # How to
 1. Update settings under `oxwu-desktop/oxwu-configs/settings.json`, especially `townID`.